ZH-Xu410/SCMCL/README.md

 python preprocessing/reconstruct_DECA.py --root <RAVDESS_root> --actors Actor_01 Actor_02 Actor_03 Actor_04 Actor_05 Actor_06
 ```

-### 2.2 Preprocess data for renderer
+### 3.2 Preprocess data for renderer
 We follow the pipeline of NED to prepare data for renderer.
+Place the segmentor weights "scmcl_ckpts/segmentation/lfw_figaro_unet_256_2_0_segmentation_v1.pth" under "preprocessing/segmentation/".

 To train or test the method on a specific subject, first create a folder for this subject and place the video(s) of this subject into a "videos" subfolder.

 For example, for testing the method on M003's clip, a structure similar to the following must be created:
 ```